VGrolleau/p14-hrnet-v2-back/README.md

 ### Installation

 - Clone the repository: `git clone https://github.com/VGrolleau/p14-hrnet-v2-back.git`
-- Install the dependencies: `npm install`
+- In project directory, install the dependencies: `npm install`
 - Run the Docker container for the MariaDB database: `docker run --name mariadb -e MYSQL_ROOT_PASSWORD=your_password -d mariadb:tag`

 (*"your_password "* will be the root password, it is created at this time)